codership/documentation/galeracluster/source/training/videos/index.rst

    .. rst-class:: list-stats

-      published: april 2019; length: 60 mins
+      published: apr 2019; length: 60 mins

    .. rst-class:: list-abstract

-      This video is of Colin Charles speaking about the MySQL Server High Availability landscape and how Galera Cluster fits into it.
+      This video discusses the high availability of MySQL and MariaDB servers, and how Galera Cluster can help to improve the your numbers in this area.

 .. toctree::